Wallets

 The open-chain

-commands is a simplified version of open-multi-owner-chain
+command is a simplified version of open-multi-owner-chain

 ,